Irwin Mitchell Instructed By Family Of Markfield Teenager With Special Educational Needs

 “Access to transport is key to many people with disabilities receiving the education they require.
 The family would rather not be in this position but feel they have been left with little choice but to bring this legal case because of the county council’s reluctance to enter into meaningful talks about finding a solution.

 “We are hopeful that this judicial review will fully examine all aspects of this decision and ultimately lead the county council to rethink its plans.”
-Steven Baylis - Associate Solicitor
+Steven Baylis - Senior Associate

 Find out more about Irwin Mitchell's expertise in handling special educational needs cases